 Now that the paint is gone, the zinc really shines through.
 There's a beautiful, industrial quality to it that I love, especially paired with the rich mahogany veneer of the wood.
 And even though this cabinet looks quite large, it's actually only twelve inches deep.
 Just the right size for my New York City apartment!

-It really is the perfect piece for holding so many of my collections, including glass compotes, French porcelain soup tourines and stacks upon stacks of beautiful ironstone platters.
+of beautiful ironstone platters.
 I even keep all my antique linens neatly folded in the drawers.
-That way, whenever I'm setting a table, everything I need is close at hand.
-So until I have a house of my own with a proper butler's pantry, this cabinet will do just fine.
+That way, whenever I’m setting a table, everything I need is close at hand.
+So until I have a house of my own with a proper butler’s pantry, this cabinet will do just fine.

 Oh my gosh!
 I am in love with that cabinet.
 I saw you on Martha's Blogging episode yesterday and I had to check out your blog.
 You and your Gpa did a great job refurbishing those pieces.
 I also love the small bar cabinet that was shown on the Martha show.
 I'll definitely be a regular reader now.
 I'm so inspired, I'm heading to my flea markets this weekend.